AMSA Website overhaul deletes all FACT-SHEETS

-AIMPE members are alerted to the fact that AMSA has developed a new online form for seafarers
+AIMPE members are alerted to the fact that AMSA has revamped its website to provide a more interactive ‘user-friendly’ experience for aspirant seafarers trying to obtain information about either Domestic or International qualifications.

 If you are interested in how to become a Marine Engineer click here: